 US in the World (AMS 207) (Spring ’98)

 Global Markets and Technology

 This course is designed to educate undergraduate students about the ever-changing world around us.
-The increasing global trade and advanced technology is changing the face of market-based economies.
-Students are encouraged to use Internet to research specific areas for business and political stability.
+The increasing global trade and advanced technology are changing the face of market-based economies.
+Students are encouraged to use the Internet to research specific areas for business and political stability.

 Designed and build the Web Page and setup information management protocol.
 Coordinator, South Asian Human Rights Awareness Conference State University of New York at Buffalo 8/ 97 – 5/98 A conference was organized with the local business co-sponsorship on the state of human rights in South Asia.